Kenya's president says he won't sign finance bill that led protesters to storm parliament

-The president says the bill caused “widespread dissatisfaction” and he has listened to the people.
+The president now says the bill caused “widespread dissatisfaction” and he has listened and “conceded.”
+It's a major setback for Ruto, who came to power vowing to help Kenyans cope with rising costs but has seen much of the country, led by youth, unite in opposition to his latest attempt at reforms.

+"It is necessary for us to have a conversation as a nation on how to do we manage the affairs of the country together,” he said.

 “We are dealing with a new phenomenon and a group of people that is not predictable.
 If it would have been the normal demonstrations, I’d say it will fizzle out with time, but we don’t know whether these people will fear the army,” said Herman Manyora, an analyst and professor at the University of Nairobi.

-He said Kenya's president missed an opportunity in his national address Tuesday night speech to calm tensions and adopt a more conciliatory approach.
+He said the president missed an opportunity in his national address Tuesday night to adopt a more conciliatory approach.

-“We expected him to appreciate the gravity of the issue and empathize with the young people,” Manyora said.
-“Instead, people saw an angry president who is reading a riot act to the nation.”
+Kenya's High Court on Wednesday ordered the military deployment suspended after a challenge by the Kenya Law Society.

+Kenyans united beyond tribal and other divisions in the effort to keep the finance bill from becoming law.
+It would have raised taxes and fees on a range of daily items and services, from egg imports to bank transfers.

+There were no reports of violence Wednesday, but there was fear.
+Civil society groups have reported abductions of people involved in recent protests and expect more to come.
+The High Court ordered police to release all people arrested in the protests.
+Ruto said those allegedly abducted had been released or processed in court.

-Many young people who helped vote Ruto into power with cheers for his promises of economic relief now object to the pain of reforms.
-Thousands stormed parliament on Tuesday, and part of the building burned.
-Clashes occurred in several communities beyond the capital.
+Many young people who helped vote Ruto into power in 2022 with cheers for his promises of economic relief now object to the pain of reforms.
+Part of the parliament building burned Tuesday, and clashes occurred in several communities beyond the capital.

 At least 22 people were killed, the Kenya National Human Rights Commission said.
-Commission chairperson Roseline Odede told journalists that 300 others were injured and 50 people were arrested.
+Commission chairperson Roseline Odede said 300 others were injured and 50 people were arrested.

-The mother of a teenager who was killed, Edith Wanjiku, told journalists at a morgue that the police who shot her son should be arrested and charged with murder because her 19-year-old son had been unarmed.
+The mother of a teenager killed, Edith Wanjiku, told journalists at a morgue that the police who shot her son should be charged with murder because her 19-year-old son had been unarmed.

 “He had just completed school and was peacefully protesting,” she said.

-Parliament, city hall and the supreme court were cordoned off Wednesday with tape reading “Crime Scene Do Not Enter.”
+Parliament, city hall and the supreme court were cordoned off with tape reading “Crime Scene Do Not Enter.”
 Authorities said police fired over 700 blanks to disperse protesters in the Nairobi suburb of Githurai overnight.
-Videos of the gunfire were shared online.

-Opposition leader Raila Odinga condemned the killing of protesters and “brute force” of authorities and called for dialogue, asserting that Kenya's constitution had been suspended.
+“My plea to the president is to listen to us and understand that this financial bill they want to pass is not as important as people’s lives,” said one Nairobi businessman, Gideon Hamisi.
+"Many young people lost their lives yesterday.
+I am a young man, and I feel deeply pained by what transpired.”

 In Nairobi, a regional hub for expatriates and home to a United Nations complex, inequality among Kenyans has sharpened along with long-held frustrations over state corruption.
-A booming young population is also frustrated by the lavish lifestyles of politicians including the president.
-Some who had passionately supported Ruto, who won the presidency by portraying himself as a “hustler” of humble background, feel betrayed.
+The booming young population is also frustrated by the lavish lifestyles of politicians including the president.
+Some who had passionately supported Ruto, who won power by portraying himself as a “hustler” of humble background, feel betrayed.

-The youth, commonly referred to as Gen Zs, mobilized the protests and sought to keep lawmakers from approving the finance bill on Tuesday.
-Ruto now has two weeks to sign the bill into law.
+The youth, commonly referred to as Gen Zs, mobilized the protests and sought to keep lawmakers from approving the finance bill Tuesday.
+Ruto had had two weeks to sign the bill into law.

+The president's concession was “self preservation” by a leader worried about his reputation, opposition Sen. Edwin Sifuna wrote on X.

 The events are a sharp turn for Ruto, who has been embraced by the United States as a welcome partner in Africa while frustration grows elsewhere on the continent with the U.S. and some other Western powers.

-Now Kenya's president and his government — along with protesters — face pleas for calm and pressure from partners including the U.S., which joined a dozen other nations in a statement Tuesday expressing “deep concern” over the violence and abductions.
+Now Kenya's government, along with protesters, face pleas for calm from partners including the U.S., which joined a dozen other nations in a statement Tuesday expressing “deep concern” over the violence and abductions.

+“How did we get here?”
+Kenya's vice president, Rigathi Gachagua, asked Wednesday in nationally broadcast comments after the president's turnabout, openly wondering how the government had become so unpopular in just two years.
+“We were the darling of the Kenyan people.”

 Associated Press journalist Brian Inganga in Nairobi, Kenya, contributed.